-- Talk with a patient and family about their health decisions.
+- Talk with your loved one and family about their health decisions.

-- Convey the patient and family wishes to the rest of the healthcare team.
+- Convey your loved one’s and family’s wishes to the rest of the healthcare team.

-- Advocate for the patient as necessary with family and health professionals.
+- Advocate for your loved one as necessary with family and health professionals.

 - Provide support when health concerns become emotionally charged.